STUDY IN IRELAND

-- The Irish education system is one of the best in Europe.
-It has close links to industry and is characterized by creativity, flexibility, and pragmatism.
-Education has been a key factor in making Ireland one of the fastest growing economies in the world over the past decade.
+- The Irish education system is one of the best in its region.
+It has close links to its industries and is characterized by creativity, flexibility, and pragmatism.

-- Ireland is slowly emerging as the technology hub of Europe, one of the reasons for students in the Science sector to choose Ireland.
+- Ireland is slowly emerging as the technology hub of Europe, one of the reasons why STEM students are increasingly choosing to study in Ireland.

 Applying for a Course or Institute

-Major intakes for study in Ireland are in September and some colleges and Universities also offer February intake.
+Major intakes for studying in Ireland are in September and some colleges and universities also offer a February intake.

 English Language Requirements